We service the state of Texas in Austin, Dallas, San Antonio, and Houston Metro Areas

 7 Common Mosquito Myths Not to Fall For

-Just the thought of mosquitoes is enough to make us itch.
+Just the thought of mosquitos is enough to make us itch.
 Nothing can ruin a camping trip or neighborhood barbecue faster than these tiny, blood-sucking invaders.

-Most people know some of the habits of mosquitoes and are pretty confident in taking measures to repel them.
-However, as the insect that kills an estimated 725,000 people each year, it’s important to get a solid understanding of the myths and facts about mosquitoes.
+Most people know some of the habits of mosquitos and are pretty confident in taking measures to repel them.
+However, as the insect that kills an estimated 725,000 people each year, it’s important to get a solid understanding of the myths and facts about mosquitos.

 Myth 1.
-Mosquitoes Only Bite at Dusk and Dawn
+Mosquitos Only Bite at Dusk and Dawn

-Interesting fact: In the species of mosquitoes that feed on humans, it’s only female mosquitoes that are after your blood.
+Interesting fact: In the species of mosquitos that feed on humans, it’s only female mosquitos that are after your blood.
 Males feed on nectar, but females need the protein found in blood to help with reproduction.

 Myth 3.
 Citronella Is a Great Protection